 - Bake cookies for Santa.
 Seriously, if you can do this before Christmas Eve, do!
 For years the kids and I baked and decorated Gingerbread Man cookies.
 Then we put them in festive treat bags and passed them out as Christmas presents to friends and family, and anyone we met along the way.
 Awesome memories, and a favorite family tradition.
 If you run short on time, buy cookie dough to bake- 10-15 minutes.
 Of course, you can always just buy cookies.
 If you are up to the baking challenge, mom blogger Becky Mansfield compiled 25 different healthy cookie recipes on her Your Modern Family website.
 Check them out for some cookie making inspiration.

 - Wake up Santa and get to work!
 Time to wake up!
-Finish wrapping those gifts and place them under the tree.
+Finish wrapping gifts if necessary and place them under the tree.
 Don’t forget the stockings.
-Oranges are great for stocking fillers, by the way!
-Try and be as quiet as possible, and before you begin your Santa-work, close your children’s bedroom doors.
+Oranges are great for stocking fillers, by the way 😉 Try and be as quiet as possible, and before you begin your Santa-work, close your children’s bedroom doors.
 Open them when you are done.